rsaggio87/LeaveOutTwoWay/README.md

 # Interpreting the Output

 The code `KSS_SE` prints the event-study coefficients (normalized relative to the year expansion of Medicaid) along with KSS standard errors, clustered at the state level.
-As shown in KSS, the (square) of the standard errors printed by `KSS_SE`, represent an unbiased estimate of true sampling variable of these OLS estimates.
-The so-called "White" standard errors that are reported by standard packages (e.g. `reghdfe`)  are consistent but are typically biased in finite samples, especially when the number of clusters is small.
+As shown in KSS, the (square) of the standard errors printed by `KSS_SE`, represent an unbiased estimate of true sampling variability of these OLS estimates.
+The usual White (1980) standard errors that are reported by standard packages (e.g. `reghdfe`)  are consistent but are typically biased in finite samples, especially when the number of clusters is small.
 We demonstrate this point by means of a montecarlo simulation below.

 # Montecarlo Exercise